 Traditional Bulgarian cuisine: Balkan temptation

 Backed by socialist tourist giant, Balkanturist, author, and apparent foodie, Markov set off to gather recipes of traditional Bulgarian cuisine that so fascinated him from all around the country in the mid-1970s, accompanied by “Vlado”, his photographer.
 They spent a few long years traveling across the country, collecting recipes from known chefs at modern socialist venues and exploring traditional street food.
-The account of their journey connects the food, land, and cultural scapes and uses historical anecdotes to depict traditional Bulgarian cuisine fully.
+The account of their journey connects the food, land, and cultural scapes and uses historical anecdotes to depict traditional Bulgarian food fully.

 Vlado’s photos are equally fascinating, colorful, and narrative.
 They captured the dishes, wine, landscapes, and beauty of the food in its context.
-Markov described recipes from posh hotel chefs to modes countryside inns, local farmer’s markets, and home cooking.
+Emil Markov in Bulgaria described recipes from posh hotel chefs to modes countryside inns, local farmer’s markets, and home cooking.
 Even scholars today compare the effort to the well-established television format of chef-traveler or well-versed foodie introducing foreign cuisine to their audience.
 Such was also the role of “Bulgarian Temptations,” but given that the author was Bulgarian, it was supposed to introduce Bulgarian food to other foodies around the world.

 The book was published in English, German, and French and aimed at creating a particular image of Bulgaria as a tourist destination.
 Traditional Bulgarian cuisine is shown here in a foodporn way, with text and visuals inducing temptation in would-be tourists.
 It took Markov until 1981 to complete the quest.
 The date of publication was convenient, as 1981 was a yearlong celebration of the 1300th anniversary of the state of Bulgaria.
 The commemorating sign bore two dates: 681 and 1944, the latter being the one of establishing the modern state of Bulgaria.